 Employees today are likely to be as well versed in mobile as they are on computers, if not better.
 And what’s more – they likely already have their own device.

 The latest report from the Pew Research Center found that 92 percent of U.S. adults own a mobile phone.
 In fact, mobile phones have now surpassed desktop and laptop computers (which have plateaued out at 73 percent adoption) as the most commonly owned device.

-The trend away from computers is particularly evident when looking at the next generation – among adults under age 30, only 78 percent own a laptop or desktop computer, compared with 88 percent who did so in 2010.
+The trend away from computers is particularly evident when looking at the next generation.
+Among adults under age 30, only 78 percent own a laptop or desktop computer.
+Compare that with the 88 percent who did so in 2010.